SridharRG/SridharRG.github.io/themes/hugo-classic/content/post/2024-07-14-What-makes-me-happy.md

 ### What make me happy??

-Sridhar: I want my life to be full of great moments
+Me: I want my life to be full of great moments

 Also me: Great moments exists inside the ordinary moments. _continues to enjoy the moment_